 The Hypostyle Hall

-The Hypostyle Hall, with its 32 columns, marks the last and bottom portion of Luxor Temple’s first building phase.
-This entire section of the temple was once entirely covered over, though the roof of the Hypostyle Hall is now missing.
+The Hypostyle Hall, with its 32 columns, marks the bottom portion of Luxor Temple that was once entirely covered over.
+The roof over the Hypostyle Hall and various other rooms, however, is now missing.

 In regards to the human body, this portion of the temple corresponds to the lungs and also the breasts.
 And both the breasts and the lungs are commonly associated with the moon.